SumoLogic/sumologictoolbox/readme.md

 Collector Backup:

-    1. Input Credentials for your source org
+    1. Input Credentials for your org
-    2. Select your region for source org
+    2. Select your region for your org
     3. Click "Update" to populate the collector list
-    4. Choose a source collector
+    4. Choose one or more collectors
-    5. Click 'Backup Collector' to write a json dump of that collector
+    5. Click 'Backup Collector(s)' to write a json dump of the selected collectors and their sources

+    Note: There is not currently a collector restore capability in this tool.

-Collector Restore:
+Collector Delete:

-    1. Input Credentials for your destination org
+    1. Input Credentials for your org
-    2. Select your region for your destination org
+    2. Select your region for your org
     3. Click "Update" for destination to populate the collector list
-    4. Choose a collector
+    4. Choose one or more collectors
-    5. Click 'Restore Source(s)' to select a json dump to restore
-    6. Select which sources to restore in the resulting dialog
+    6. Click "Delete Collector(s)"
+    7. Verify that you really want to delete the collector(s) by typing "DELETE"
-    7. Click 'OK'
+    8. Click "OK"

+    NOTE: This can be very dangerous.
+Accidentally deleting the wrong collector(s) could result in log collection interruption and many, many hours of restoration work.
+Use with EXTREME caution.

 Source Delete:

-    1. Input Credentials for your destination org
+    1. Input Credentials for your org
-    2. Select your region for your destination org
+    2. Select your region for your org
     3. Click "Update" for destination to populate the collector list
     4. Choose a collector
-    5. Choose a source (no multi-select by design to minimize accidental deletion)
+    5. Choose one or more sources
-    6. Click "Delete Source"
+    6. Click "Delete Source(s)"
-    7. Verify that you really want to delete the source by typing "DELETE"
+    7. Verify that you really want to delete the source(s) by typing "DELETE"
     8. Click "OK"

+    NOTE: This can be very dangerous.
+Accidentally deleting the wrong sources(s) could result in log collection interruption and many, many hours of restoration work.
+Use with EXTREME caution.

 Search API:

     1. Input source credentials